reactive-python/reactpy/docs/source/about/contributor-guide.rst

 - Black_ - an opinionated code formatter
 - Flake8_ - a style guide enforcement tool
 - ISort_ - a utility for alphabetically sorting imports
-- Prettier_ - a tool for autimatically formatting Javascript code
+- Prettier_ - a tool for automatically formatting Javascript code

 The most strict measure of quality enforced on the codebase is 100% coverage.
 This means that every line of coded added to IDOM requires a test case that exercises it.
 This